 As you can imagine, making the decision to let that business go wasn’t easy.
 This change-making process involved surveying clients, discussing our ideas with colleagues and peers, and even asking family and friends for input.
 I instinctively felt that IfLooksCouldKill was the stronger of the two names and this was, after all, a business decision.
 So it was a comfort when the feedback from others (mostly!) married with my own thinking.
 The support gave us the energy to embrace the rebrand, put our stamp on the design studio, and create something that we could truly call our own.

 Exploring a brand identity

 This process helped to re-establish our core values and flesh out our brand personality.
-We have also made key decisions around sharing more about who we are, what we do, and how we work, something I’ll be building upon over the coming days in a short blog series.
+We have also made key decisions around sharing more about who we are, what we do, and how we work, something I’ll be building upon over the coming days and weeks in a short blog series.

 I enjoy everything from holding discovery sessions through to presenting ideas, but researching and developing concepts is what I get the most enjoyment out of as a Creative Director.